About Tapped In®

 Tapped In members and open to anyone in the community (including tenant members).
 Volunteers

-have driven the majority of Tapped In community-wide activity.
+drove the majority of Tapped In community-wide activity.
 Because Tapped In was populated

 as a network of education professionals rather than a single community.